What the Work Bonus is

 Active participation means you’re doing work that involves effort.
 This is the opposite of income from passive involvement.

 Active participation doesn't include managing an investment portfolio or rental properties owned by:

 - a family company.

 Alex runs a business and earns income from self-employment.
-From 1 July 2019 we can apply the Work Bonus to this income.
+From 1 July 2019 we’ll apply the Work Bonus to this income.

 Alex’s business income is $32,500 per year.
 This is $1,250 per fortnight.
 Alex hasn’t worked as an employee since getting Age Pension over 12 months ago.
 Because of this, Alex has a Work Bonus balance of $6,500.

 We’ll apply the Work Bonus accrued to Alex’s self-employment income until the balance reaches $0.
 Once the balance reaches $0, we’ll apply the Work Bonus to Alex’s income up to the Work Bonus limit.
-From July, that will be $300 per fortnight.
+The Work Bonus limit from 1 July 2019 is $300 per fortnight.

 |Fortnight||Business income||Work Bonus balance||Fortnightly Work Bonus||Work Bonus balance carried forward||Income included in the income test|

 |15 July 2019 to 28 July 2019||$1,250||$5,550||$300||$4,600||$0.00|

 |9 September 2019 to 22 September 2019||$1,250||$1,750||$300||$800||$0.00|